-A bit of a play, on a piece of 4” x 6”, 290gsm Canson canvas paper.
-It took the watercolours, and little bit of gouache quite well.
-Drew over the paint with a few ink pen lines for some definition.
+A bit of a play, on a piece of 4” x 6”, 290gsm Canson canvas paper, with watercolours, and little bit of gouache.
+Both mediums worked well on this paper.
+I drew over the paint with a few ink pen lines for some definition.

 No pilling…the washes lay longer on the surface than with watercolour paper.
 This can make for some interesting marks, when moving the paper around.
 I rather like it’s obvious textural pattern.
 You can see the surface more clearly on my previous post, where I’ve used it to inkjet print on.